-Studies of Appalachian Native American Medicinal Plant Use
+Studies of Appalachian Indigenous Medicinal Plant Use

-The Native American type of healing system was later discounted by people looking for phytochemicals with pharmacological effects only.
+The indigenous North American type of healing system was later discounted by people looking for phytochemicals with pharmacological effects only.
 A reference that compares plant use by other southern tribes such as the Chocktaw, Natchez, Koasati, Chickasaw and Creeks with “modern” medical beliefs reflects such a shift (L. A. P. Taylor, 1978).
 The use of plants by these various tribes even in close proximity was shown to have little overlap.
 This phenomenon points to localized evolutions of plant applications.

 Several studies in the mid1900s continued the exploration of Cherokee plant use.
 William Banks (1953) used a number of informants from the Eastern Band to write his thesis covering Cherokee plant use.
 He also built on the work of Mooney and Olbrecht.
-His research substantiated the idea that many plants were used differently by members of the tribe.
+His research substantiated the idea that many plants were used differently by various members of the tribe.
 Hundreds of plants were catalogued in the process and many of them have ascribed medicinal uses.

 The Cherokee had adopted many introduced plants into their materia medica by the time of Mooney in the late 1800s (Mooney, 1992).
 Whether the use of these plants was learned from whites or independently is often unknown.
-The late recording of Native American knowledge in regards to medicinal plants probably masks what was known and employed by them prior to colonization (Crellin & Philpott, 1997b).
-The uses of plants by Native Americans have often been described by outsiders and not by members of the tribe themselves (Crow, 2001).
+The late recording of indigenous knowledge in regards to medicinal plants probably masks what was known and employed by them prior to colonization (Crellin & Philpott, 1997b).
+The uses of plants by natives have often been described by outsiders and not by members of the tribe themselves (Crow, 2001).
 Herbalist, David Winston (2011) is a part Cherokee who was trained by his uncle in Cherokee medicinal ways.
 He has written several books and articles on Cherokee medicine while blending the modalities of other traditions together as well.
 Cherokee can be heard in their own words describing medicinal practices through listening to interviews (French & Hornbuckle, 1981).

-Many researchers have added to the picture of medicinal plant use by the Southeastern Native Americans.
+Many researchers have added to the picture of medicinal plant use by the Southeastern indigenous tribes.
 David Cozzo (2004) for his dissertation synthesized the data of various Cherokee ethnographers in order to get a holistic sense of their medicinal plant use and ethnobotanical classification systems.
 Rebecca Westbrooks entered plants with medicinal uses known by the Cherokee into a database coming up with 472 species in total (Westbrooks, 1989).
 J.T Garrett (2003) has written about over 450 medicinal plants of the Cherokee and framed them within the concept of the four directions and other spiritual beliefs.
 Daniel Moerman has amalgamated the work of Cherokee researchers and framed it within the context of plants used by over 100 tribes from North America (Moerman, 1998).
 John Swanton (1979) compiled information about various southeastern tribes including information about medicinal practices.

 The most important plant families in numbers of species used for medicine from examining the literature cited above are the Sunflower (Asteraceae), Mint (Lamiaceae) and Carrot (Apiaceae).
 Stronger and more dangerous medicines are found in the Tomato (Solanaceae), Buttercup (Ranunculaceae), Foxglove (Scrophulariaceae) and Barberry (Berberidaceae) families.
-Certain especially useful medicines belong to smaller families such as Ginseng (Araliaceae).
+Certain especially useful medicines belong to smaller families such as the family of Ginseng (Araliaceae).

 A theme of food as medicine repeatedly came up throughout the literature.
 The use of plants for healing teas and detoxification by eating greens is commonly mentioned.
 Many spices are stated to act medicinally as well.
 However, good diet, exercise, hydration and rest all combine with herbal supplementation to keep illness at bay.